lugino-emeritus/py-ntlib/README.md

-# ntlib
+# NTLIB

-This is a set of small python3 modules developed for different projects.
+Set of python3 modules developed for different projects.

 It can be used e.g. by adding a \*.pth file to a python package path (e.g. site-packages) containing the path name which includes ntlib.
 This has the advantage of using the same modules on different systems of a dual-boot computer.
 Moreover it is possible to develop libraries without naming issues:
 ```